-- 6. Re-install the HDD tray and HDD inside the chassis by slowly sliding it to the tray hooks. - 7.
-Secure the HDD metal tray with the flat head screw you earlier removed.

-- 8. Connect one end of the 40-pin IDE cable to the IDE connector on the drive. - 9.
-Connect a 4-pin power plug from the power supply unit to the HDD power connector. - 10.
-Connect the other end of the IDE ribbon cable to the primary IDE connector (blue connector labeled PRI\IDE) on the motherboard.
+- 6. Re-install the HDD tray and HDD inside the chassis by loching the tray slots to the chassis hooks. - 7.
+Secure the tray with the screw you removed earlier . - 8.
+Connect one end of the 40-pin IDE cable to the IDE connector on the drive. - 9.
+Connect a 4-pin power plug from the power supply unit to the HDD power connector. - Connect the other end of the IDE ribbon cable to the primary IDE connector (blue connector labeled PRI_IDE) on the motherboard.
 See page 76 for the location of the primary IDE connector.